George Floyd: Links to Christian Chronicle videos and stories

 “As a person, I’m outraged,” said Russell Pointer Sr., minister for the predominantly Black congregation.
 “As a city, we’re trying to grieve.”

-Nationwide, Floyd’s death galvanized weeks of protests denouncing systemic racism and police brutality.
+Nationwide, Floyd’s death has galvanized weeks of protests denouncing systemic racism and police brutality.
 The demonstrations started in Minneapolis and spread, sometimes devolving into rioting and looting.

 Protesters were still milling about as minister James Nesmith came to survey the damage.